ztratar/zachtratar.com/collections/_posts/2020-4-28-introducing-billionaire-board.markdown

 I hope so.
 All we know so far is that Billionaires can make a difference with their wealth.
 They can help save lives, create innovation, and muster resources.
 They can convince local Governments to prevent outbreaks and jumpstart scientific advancement.
 Their immense power comes with great responsibility, and I hope we can all help them use it well.

-## Want to help?
+## Join BillionaireBoard

-We need help gathering more data!
+We need help with more important research!
 Today, BillionaireBoard partially covers ~30 billionaires, so there's a lot of remaining ground to cover.
 Anyone can be a researcher by [joining our Facebook Group](https://www.facebook.com/groups/billionaireboard) and contributing sourced data via "propose edit" buttons on Billionaire’s profiles.
 All data is verified for accuracy before being posted onto the live website.

-If you're a software developer, we have an API for submitting data!
-Let's talk — my email is below.
+If you're a software developer, we have an API for submitting data, and if you work for a billionaire or at a foundation, we'd be happy to give you access to ensure the accuracy of your data.

-Lastly, if you work for a billionaire or at a foundation, we'd be happy to give you access to ensure the accuracy of your data.
-You can email me at ztratar at gmail dot com.
+Send me a [tweet or personal message](https://twitter.com/zachtratar) to get in touch.